 Bedrooms have bunk beds and you can expect to share a room with one to three other volunteers of the same gender.
 Low pressure showers should be expected and the water is usually not heated.
 You should bring your own toiletries and towels.

 A basic daily breakfast of toast, spreads, tea and coffee is included and you’re free to help yourself to these each morning at the volunteer house.

-For volunteers who would like to have their dinners provided, a home-cooked weekly dinner plan (Monday - Friday) is available for US$65 (approximately AU$98) per week.
-You can arrange this at your program orientation and pay for it through the local team in Jamaica.
+For volunteers who would like to have their dinners provided, a home-cooked weekly dinner plan (Monday - Friday) is available for US$79 (approximately AU$123) per week.
+You can book this via your MyIVHQ Checklist once you have registered for the Jamaica program.
 Vegetarians and vegans can be catered for, however not all diets can be covered.
-Please speak with the team in Jamaica about any requirements you have before you book the dinner plan.
+Please let your IVHQ Program Manager know about any dietary requirements you have before you book the dinner plan.